Italian Grand Prix: The black day of 1933

 Prior to the final, there was a drivers meeting to discuss the oil patch, and it was decided to clean it up.
 On the eighth lap, Polish aristocrat Count Stanislas Czaykowski was on the south banking when his Bugatti's engine blew up, and a fuel line then broke.
 The fuel from the Bugatti's tank caught fire after touching the very hot front section of the Bugatti where the engine and gearbox were and the burning fuel sprayed onto Czaykowski.
 Blinded by the smoke and flames on him, he went up and flew off the banking- at the same spot where Campari and Borzacchini had crashed.
-The Polish driver, unable to put out the flames on his body which was fuelled by the fuel from his wrecked Bugatti, then burned to death.
+The Polish driver was unable to put out the flames on his body, which were fuelled by the fuel from his wrecked Bugatti.
+Czaykowski was unable to escape and he burned to death.
 Frenchman Marcel Lehoux in a Bugatti was declared the winner of the shortened event.

 Enzo Ferrari, who had been close to Campari and Borzacchini; the former deciding to defect from Ferrari's team to Maserati, became hardened by this tragedy.
 Today, racing historians conclude that the events of this race marked a watershed, notably for Enzo Ferrari.
 It was the end to the joyful era of racing and the beginning of a harsher new age.
 Safety in those days was completely non-existent.
-The circuit's condition was virtually identical of that to an ordinary town and country road, except instead of the surface being made of dirt and/or tarmac, it was made of tarmac, concrete and/or bricks.
+The circuit's condition was virtually identical to that of an ordinary town and country road, except instead of the surface being made of dirt and/or tarmac, it was made of tarmac, concrete and/or bricks.
 Spectators often stood very close to or even next to the track and they had no protection of any kind other than common sense.
 What was particularly tragic about the 41-year old Campari's death was that he had announced his retirement at the French Grand Prix two months earlier, to focus on his opera singing exploits.